caderek/arrows/packages/multimethod/README.md

 handleAction({ type: 'TOGGLE_TODO', id: 0 }, store) // -> "todo toggled"
 ```

-_Note: If you are interested in Redux-like actions handling, check out [redux-multimethod](https://www.npmjs.com/package/redux-multimethod) package._

 #### Case value

 The case value is the first argument of the two-argument `method` (if you provide only one argument to the `method`, it will be treated as a default case).